 If the customer has a closed case, see B-206-2: Opening a New Case or Adjusting the Phase of a Previously Closed Case, below.

+Phase Adjusting the Phase of an Open Case

+Any phase adjustment of an open case after an application has been completed with the exception of moving a case from employment back to active services requires approval by the Deputy Division Director for Field Services.

 B-206-2: Opening a New Case or Adjusting the Phase of a Previously Closed Case

 When a customer has a Vocational Rehabilitation (VR) case that was previously closed and is requesting services again, the VR counselor determines whether to: